Year of Call: 2021

 ‘Her written work is meticulous, and she is incredibly bright and thinks outside the box.
 She is great with clients, insightful on settlement possibilities and she is confident on her feet.’

-Since joining Chambers in 2024 upon the successful completion of her pupillage, Anneliese has worked (both led and unled) on a broad range of domestic and off-shore private client and commercial disputes concerning (by way of example) breaches of trust, breaches of contract, art and cultural property, contentious probate matters, and infringement of intellectual property rights.
+She has worked (both led and unled) on a broad range of domestic and off-shore private client and commercial disputes concerning (by way of example) breaches of trust, breaches of contract, contentious probate matters, matrimonial finance with chancery issues, and infringement of intellectual property rights.
+Anneliese is also developing a specialism in art and cultural property disputes.

-Notable cases in which she has been involved Leonard v Leonard [2024] EWHC 321(ChD) (as pupil, for the successful Claimants), as well as the well-publicised matters of the Jersey Heritage Trust’s claim against artist Christopher Levine, pertaining to the latter's holographic portrait of Her Late Majesty the Queen, Ant and Dec’s successful application for a Norwich Pharmacal order against respondent art dealers (for the applicants), and a trademark dispute arising out of a “Dragon’s Den” invention.
+Well-publicised matters in which she has been involved include the Jersey Heritage Trust’s claim against artist Christopher Levine (for the claimant), Ant and Dec’s successful application for a Norwich Pharmacal order against a respondent art dealer (for the applicants), a trademark dispute arising out of a “Dragon’s Den” invention, and the will validity dispute Leonard v Leonard [2024] EWHC 321(ChD) (as a pupil).

 Anneliese is fluent/bilingual in French, conversant in Spanish, and speaks and reads basic German.